EmilRamsvik/Digital-Garden/content/Working/Management/Management.md

 - This is also quite related to my experience as a tech lead.
 - "Leadership matters and leadership is not sufficient".
 Consider this when working in organizations.
 - One-on-Ones are extremely important and should take precidence over nearly everything else.
+- “a mentor is just someone who answers questions more than once.”